 6. Be Your Own Customer

-I am pretty sure you are a critic of some of the cafes you have visited before.
-What can you do differently?
-How will others react?
+Do you analyse the cafés you’ve visited, thinking what you would do differently?
 Fill in the shoe of a customer to find ways and means to continuously improve your craft.

 7. Communication is Key

 As with any other relationship, an open communication not only with your staff but most importantly with your customers will substantially improve your service and your revenue subsequently.